• About Us

 Join us at the Action Duchenne Annual International Conference 2025 on the 14th and 15th of November in Hinckley, Leicestershire!

 With our theme “Empowering Through Education, Fostering Inclusivity and Driving Comprehensive All-Through Support,” Action Duchenne’s 23rd Annual International Conference will provide a one-stop platform to the Duchenne community, bringing together individuals living with Duchenne and their families, patient experts, clinicians, healthcare professionals, pharmaceutical company representatives and equipment providers.
 It’s an unmissable opportunity to get your questions answered, meet other like-minded people, build a network of friends and feel empowered.
 With complex science broken down into engaging talks, it will equip you with the relevant tools to thrive at every stage of the Duchenne journey.
 This year we will provide 6 different streams, hosting 26 sessions, focused on every stage and age of Duchenne muscular dystrophy, across the two days.
-We are also launching a new, exclusive 1:1 sessions with our experts, providing the chance for individual guidance and support.
+We are also launching new, exclusive 1:1 sessions with some of our experts, providing the chance for individual guidance and support.

 Dive into sessions covering Health and Well-being with experts like Dr. David Schonfeld and Dr. James Poysky, and practical physiotherapy from Nicola Burnett, Jose Longatto and Marion Main.
 Explore the latest in Science and Research, from early diagnosis and genetics to the clinical landscape of DMD.
 Learn about Community and Accessibility, including independent living and accessible travel, and stay updated on Developments in Standards of Care, with a focus on bone health, cardiac and respiratory care, and treatment advancements.
 Gain insights into Adapting to Change through firsthand experiences with housing adaptations and supporting healthy parental relationships.
-Navigate Inclusion and Equity with discussions on EHCPs,, and educational transitions.
+Navigate Inclusion and Equity with discussions on EHCPs, and educational transitions.
 Don’t miss the invaluable Q&A sessions with clinicians and experts.

 For the whole family